orca213/Deep-learning-basics/README.md

-# Deeplearning Basics
+# Deep Learning Basics

-This project includes fundamental concepts of deep learning and practical code implementations.
+This project introduces fundamental concepts of deep learning along with practical code implementations.

 ## Installation

-1. Clone the repository
+### 1. Clone the Repository

+Run the following commands to clone the repository and navigate to the project directory:

 ```bash
 git clone https://github.com/orca213/Deep-learning-basics.git
 cd Deep-learning-basics
 ```

-2. Install Docker Desktop
+### 2. Install Docker Desktop

-You can download Docker from [here](https://www.docker.com/)
+Download and install Docker Desktop from [this link](https://www.docker.com/).

-3. Build Docker container
+### 3. Build the Docker Container

-Following container provides an Ubuntu environment for hands-on practice.
+Set up an Ubuntu-based environment for hands-on practice by running:

 ```bash
 bash docker/run_docker.sh
 ```

-4. Explore code
+### 4. Explore the Code

-The project covers the following topics, feel free to explore:
+This project covers the following topics:

-- Python Basics
+- **Python Basics**
-- Reinforcement Learning
+- **Reinforcement Learning**
-- Convolutional Neural Networks (CNN)
+- **Convolutional Neural Networks (CNN)**

-There are also some interesting side projects included:
+Additionally, it includes some interesting side projects:

-- Selenium
+- **Selenium**